Initiative for “approval voting” that would change Seattle elections is headed toward November ballot

 Approval voting is similar to but not the same as ranked-choice voting, which other Seattle-area reformers want to implement.
 With that method, voters select multiple candidates ranking them in order of preference.

-Kamau Chege, executive director of Washington Community Alliance, called Wednesday’s news “really unfortunate,” describing approval voting as a subpar method and the Seattle campaign as backed by “affluent individuals” rather than historically disadvantaged groups.
+Kamau Chege, executive director of Washington Community Alliance, called Wednesday’s news “really unfortunate,” describing approval voting as a subpar method and the Seattle campaign as backed by some “affluent individuals” rather than grassroots community organizations and working class people from all backgrounds.
 The initiative would constrain voter choices as compared to ranked-choice voting, he said.

 St. Louis recently adopted approval voting.
 More jurisdictions use ranked-choice voting, including New York City, Minneapolis and San Francisco.
 Portland will decide in November whether to adopt ranked-choice voting.